-The comparable at 9415 48 Street SE is a multiple building property which has a negative adjustment in the determination of the assessment value.
-The Respondent notes the Complainant has made no adjustment for this variable.
+The comparable at 9415 48 Street SE is a multiple building property which has a reduction in the determination of the assessment value.
+The Respondent notes the Complainant has made no adjustment for this factor in the calculation of the adjusted sale price per square foot.
 Supporting documentation is found in the Respondent's submission (R1, Page 16-28) in the form of decisions - CARB 0855/2011-P and ARB 0540/2010-P, and a percentage reduction analysis of 2010 decisions.

-The Respondent raised for the Board, the issue of properties located in the South Foothills Industrial area with the Respondent providing evidence in support of a negative adjustment for the lack of servicing.
-Through analysis of nineteen 2010 CARB decision on properties located in the South Foothills Industrial area the Respondent has shown the rational for the adjustment to properties in South Foothills for 2011.
+The Respondent raised for the Board, the issue of properties located in the South Foothills Industrial area with the Respondent providing evidence in support of a negative adjustment.
+Through analysis of nineteen (19) 2010 CARB decision on properties located in the South Foothills Industrial area the Respondent has shown the rational for the adjustment to properties in South Foothills for 2011.
 The Respondent included one decision from 2010 - ARB 0573/2010-P, which names Assessment Advisory Group as the Complainant.
-The Respondent points out the Complainant should have been aware of the adjustment and applied it to their calculations of a revised rate per square foot in their presentation.
+The Respondent points out the Complainant should have been aware of the adjustment and applied it to their calculations of a revised sale price per square foot in their presentation.